luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

   - Suitable for scenarios where query simplicity and speed are priorities.
 - **Use Case**: The One Big Table approach is implemented in the Mart layer, which acts as a user-friendly data mart.
 It allows business users to access data quickly, create reports, and gain insights without the need for extensive SQL knowledge.

-# Setting up DuckDB, dbt, OpenMetadata, and Mate with Docker Compose
+# Setting up DuckDB, dbt, OpenMetadata, and Mage with Docker Compose
 ## Setting up DuckDB
 DuckDB will be installed as a library with dbt in the next session.